shai-amar/host-tracker/README.md

 - press `^X` and `Y` for save
 and that is it

+**Important**
+cron has a limited environment so it is crucial that you specify the full path of the script and `java` program so `cron` will be able to run it properly.

 Now you have a program that checks that the server is alive every 5 minutes.